Random Forest

 Opening Random Forest

 Select Analysis > Random Forest... from the menu bar.
-The Train and Predict buttons at the top of the tab switch between training and prediction modes.
+The Fit and Predict buttons at the top of the tab switch between fitting and prediction modes.

 Setting Up Variables